belongtothenight/WPD-on-phone/README.md

 # WPD-on-phone

-This repo creates an app service to process user-sent videos and performs BPM extraction and HRV analysis on local hosted and tunneled servers.
+This repo creates an app service to process app-sent videos and performs BPM extraction and HRV analysis on local hosted and tunneled servers.

 ![](pic/service_flowchart_n2.png)